avaneev/biteopt/README.md

 objects.
 This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
-This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even the most noisy non-linear functions.
+This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even a very noisy non-linear functions.

 This strategy is most effective on stochastic functions or functions with huge fluctuations near the global solution that are not very expensive to